-Dupont to have tests on suspected fractured jaw
+Dupont having tests on suspected fractured jaw

-Antoine Dupont: France captain having tests after suffering a suspected fractured jaw
+Antoine Dupont: France captain having tests after suffering suspected fractured jaw

 Last updated on .From the section Rugby Union